InCar/ali-mns/README.md

 name: Name of subscription.

-## topic.publishP(msg:string, b64:boolean, tag?:string, attrs?: any)
+## topic.publishP(msg:string, b64:boolean, tag?:string, attrs?:any)
 Publish a message to a topic.

 msg: content of message